holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - The CSG Generator currently doesn't handle all types of child nodes correctly
 - Difference and intersection operations are not fully implemented
 - Module and function definitions and calls need more work
-- Some tests are using parseToAST instead of parseAST, which is causing errors
 - The tree-sitter CST structure is different from what we expected, which is causing issues with our visitors
 - The primitive-visitor.test.ts and composite-visitor.test.ts tests are failing because they're looking for module_instantiation nodes, but the tree-sitter CST structure uses call_expression nodes instead